The Goldilocks problem of the quasar contribution to reionization: Results

 \subsection{IGM temperature}

 Although analytic models of reionization can compute the ionized volume fractions rather accurately, they cannot make robust predictions for the IGM temperature which is heavily influenced by RT effects.
 For instance, \MH assume that the IGM has a uniform temperature of $T_{\rm IGM} = 2 \times 10^4$ K, neglecting any dependence on redshift or density.
 In Fig.~\ref{fig:T0}, we show the redshift evolution of the gas temperature at mean density ($\Tzero$) in our simulations.
 The solid line and the shaded area around it denote the mean and the associated scatter among all the mean-density cells in the four realizations.
 For completeness, we extrapolate $\Tzero$ at $z<3.5$ (dashed line) as in \citet{McQuinn+2016} by taking into account that, when the gas is fully ionized, the temperature at mean density is determined by the adiabatic expansion of the Universe (plus smaller contributions due to Compton and free-free cooling).
 Overall, the IGM is photo-heated until $z\simeq 5.5$ and cools down afterwards.
 Note that, excluding its maximum value, $\Tzero\ll 2 \times 10^4$ K at all times.
+A similar trend was derived by \citet{DAloisio+2017} using semi-analytical methods (although, in their case, the peak temperature is reached a bit later, at $z\sim 4.5$, see the dot-dashed line in Fig.~\ref{fig:T0}).